Aging Society

 Your income care provider and their support team is one of the best resources you have around this difficult conversation.
 If you are in the Dallas Fort Worth Metroplex, we highly recommend Care Mountain!
 Care Mountain is a full service provider focused on delivering compassionate, patient centric, evidence based home health and in home care

 Their service includes: hourly care, 24/7 care, live in care, skilled nursing, physical therapy, occupational therapy, speech therapy, infusion therapy.
-Care Mountain’s Dallas in home health care includes specializations in dementia and Alzheimer’s.
+Care Mountain’s Dallas in home, live in home health care includes specializations in Alzheimer’s and dementia care.

 Assisted Living